time-loop/clickup-projen/README.md

 ### Add It To Your App

-Now that the GitHub package repo is configured, you can just
+Now that the GitHub package repo is configured, take a look at the releases workflow.
+It should be running, or have already run.
+Once it completes, you should see a release published in the Releases section, and a package appear in the Packages section of the GitHub front page for your new repo.
+After that, you can either just

 ```bash
 NEW_LIB="my-new-lib"
 GITHUB_OWNER="time-loop"
 yarn add "@$GITHUB_OWNER/$NEW_LIB" --save
 ```

+Or add your new library in using `projen`.

 ## Developing clickup-projen